 “We are currently using Y for crawling and would be interested to understand the advantages you can provide.
 Is there any way you could frame a workflow and harvest content according to our needs because using Y has only been helpful to a limit.” – Y is a desktop software for crawling web pages.

 Irrespective of onetime or recurring requirements, large-scale crawls always require monitoring and support, whereas recurring requirements call for continuous monitoring, be it small-scale or large-scale.
 You can take a shot at using a scraping tool if the cost of interacting with a vendor for eliciting your small requirements are higher than you trying out a scraping tool.
 The essence is, if the crawl is not your forte, then it’s best to be with a vendor because crawling is a painful workflow in itself.
-For more details, on how Data as a Service helps, read on here.
+Read Site Crawling Services to learn more about how Data as a Service helps.